JalalAmeerzai/ch-api-docs/ObjectModels/UserProduct.md

 ### DEPRECATED FIELDS

 The deprecated fields marked above _may_ still be included in the data retrieved.
-Please note that the data within these fields is **not reliable** nor **guaranteed accurate**!
-Currently, the fields _may_ or _may not_ exist BUT no _new data_ for these fields is being set.
+Please note that the data within these fields is **not reliable** nor **guaranteed accurate**! **Currently, the fields _may_ or _may not_ exist BUT no _new data_ for these fields is being set.**

-The examples in these docs, for now, still include these fields.
+The examples in these docs, for now, still include these fields because they _might_ be present in the responses.
 Again, **do not** rely on the data within these deprecated fields!

 ## JSON Representation (with example values) (minus comments)